 Younger gymnasts will need 3 meals and 1-2 snacks a day even though they’re probably only in the gym 2-4 days a week for 1-3 hours at a time.
-Those on team and practicing at least 3 hrs multiple times a week will need a pre-workout and small mid-workout snack.
-If your gymnast is just in classes or a recreational program that practices less than 2 hrs, she’ll likely end up having a mid-AM or mid-afternoon snack close to practice which can serve as her pre-workout snack.
-Water is sufficient for a lower level practice that is 1-2 hours in length.
+Those on team and practicing at least 3 hours multiple times a week will need a pre-workout and small mid-workout snack.
+If your gymnast is in classes or a recreational program that practices for less than 2 hours, she’ll likely end up having a mid-AM or mid-afternoon snack close to practice which can serve as her pre-workout snack.
+Water is sufficient for a lower-level practice that is 1-2 hours in length.

 Older gymnasts or competitive gymnasts practicing 3 or more hours at a time and likely 4-6 days a week will need 3 meals, 2-3 snacks, and their performance nutrition (Pre, intra, post-workout) to ensure optimal fueling and support for normal growth.

 Your gymnast doesn’t buy her food.
 She isn’t in charge of meal planning (though I encourage all parents to get their kids in the kitchen from an early age to help expose them to a variety of foods, cooking, etc).
-If you go out to eat for every meal, stop by fast food each night on the way home from gym, and keep mostly refined processed snacks and sugary beverages in the home, she does not have a very good chance of eating within her energy needs.
-By default, fast food and restaurant meals are inherently high in fat, salt, and calories as well as sugary drinks and overly-processed snacks (chips, cookies, fruit gummies, etc).
-Your goal is at least 2 veggie offerings a day, protein at each meal, dairy 3-4 times a day (to meet calcium needs), and high fiber carbs/fruit/veggies to help with fullness and provide the essential nutrients your gymnast needs for growth and recovery.
+If you go out to eat for every meal, stop by fast food each night on the way home from gym, and/or keep mostly refined processed snacks and sugary beverages in the home, she does not have a very good chance of eating within her energy needs.
+By default, fast food and restaurant meals are inherently high in fat, salt, and calories.

 As her parent, you need to ensure the right mix of foods are offered at all meals and snacks.
 You need to serve most food groups at meals (protein, carb, fat, fruits/veg, dairy) and 2-3 groups at a snack (protein/fat + carb).
 And, you need to serve meals and snacks at appropriate times.
-If you’re not sure what this balance looks like, grab my free 5-day meal guide.
-Obviously the portions in this guide may not be appropriate for your gymnast, but you’ll get the idea of variety to offer with the foods at meals and snacks.
+If you’re not sure what this balance looks like, check out my meal plan subscription for help.
+Or if you struggle with what to pack for snacks, download my free snack guide.

 Another part of your job as a parent is providing the “what” of food which also includes the “fun foods”.
-Most parents who tell me their gymnast is “obsessed” with sugar or “eats too much sugar” are over-restricting these foods which puts them on a pedestal.
+Most parents who tell me their gymnast is “obsessed” with sugar or “eats too much sugar” are over-restricting these foods.
+Which puts these foods on a pedestal.
 We all want what we can’t have, and as soon as you tell a child (or adult) they can’t have X food, that’s all they can think about.

 I’m not saying you should serve dessert every day (a fun food), but 1-2 normal servings of fun foods per day is very appropriate.